Fugu – the taste of fear

 We joked beforehand that we had prepared our last will and testaments.
 My benefactors in the event of my imminent demise would be a friend and the local Cats Home.
 What were our motives for dining?
 Was it an insatiable curiosity, a rare novelty, boredom, or done just for kicks?
 None of us said we wanted to explore a Japanese cultural tradition.
 I remember stilted nervous conversations around the table.

-Before serving the demon fish, we were shown the preparation of Fugu.
+Before serving the demon fish, we saw the preparation of Fugu.
 I expected the chef to be an old, venerable, zen-like master, but he possessed none of those qualities.
 However, he did have the steady hands and skill of a top surgeon.
 A few deft cuts with his knife (the Fugu Hiki) was all it took to dismember an ugly deflated fish, which was about eighteen inches or so long, bigger than I had expected.

 The poisonous parts were pointed out with the end of his knife, having been put in a separate tray to avoid any contamination of the edible parts.
 The restaurant manager provided an additional translation.
 “He has trained many years in preparing Fugu in Tokyo”.
 I kept thinking about the old Cluedo board game: “He did it, Itamae San, in the kitchen with the poisoned fish.”